Happy Fourth of July. Here’s How to Stay Safe, Party Animals

-The Fourth of July may feel a lot less festive this year in light of recent events, but we’re all looking forward to a long weekend.
-And though we just recovered from an epic Pride party hangover, you can’t go wrong spending time with friends and family.
-But as stoked as you are for your pet to be your plus one to the festivities, most dogs and cats would agree that fireworks are far from their idea of a good time.
-Not to mention, animal control services report a 30 percent increase in lost pets between July 4th and 6th, only 14 percent of which are reunited with their owners.
-Yikes.
 Pyrotechnics trigger anxiety in many pets (and people for that matter), causing them to flee from the sound.
-And BBQs have their fair share of risks: dogs can ingest things from toxic food to bug spray, or get burned begging at the grill.
+And barbecues have their fair share of risks: Dogs can ingest things from toxic food to bug spray or get burned while begging at the grill.
 Don’t go canceling your holiday plans — get prepared so you can celebrate while your pet sits this one out.
-Follow these five tips that will help calm your pet:
+Follow these five tips that will help calm your pet.

-1. Let them hide out in their happy place
+Let them hide out in their happy place.

 Noise phobias aren’t as common in cats, but they’re pros at hiding when frightened.
 If your dog gets spooked easily, give them a safe hideaway for them in a crate or quiet room.
 Chewing is a soothing mechanism for dogs so leave them with a safe chew toy, peanut butter-stuffed Kong, or other interactive dog puzzle toy to help distract and de-stress.
 A Thundershirt is designed to apply gentle, constant pressure to keep noise-sensitive dogs calm, and CBD treats can naturally zen out pets.
 If they need something stronger, talk to your vet about prescribing anti-anxiety medication to sedate them until the morning.

-3. Update your pet’s ID tag and microchip info
+Update your pet’s ID tag and microchip info.

 If you do bring your pet to the party, keep their leash attached to your waist so you can hold your beer.
 But first, double-check that your contact info on both their ID tag and microchip is up to date just in case they slip their collar when someone drops a hot dog.
-Sure, microchips feel a little Brave New World, but 52% of microchipped dogs and 38% of microchipped cats that wind up in shelters find their way home, according to the American Veterinary Medical Association.
+Sure, microchips feel a little Brave New World, but 52 percent of microchipped dogs and 38 percent of microchipped cats that wind up in shelters find their way home, according to the American Veterinary Medical Association.

-4. Don’t fall for puppy dog eyes at the grill
+Don’t fall for puppy-dog eyes at the grill.

 Simply inhaling lighter fluid fumes can cause aspiration pneumonia, but seemingly less noxious products can make your pet just as ill — especially if your dog is a licker.
 Ingesting sunscreen can cause vomiting, diarrhea, and lethargy; bug spray containing DEET can lead to neurological issues; and citronella oil from candles can depress the central nervous system, resulting in decreased heart rate, coma, or death.
 Finally, fireworks can not only severely burn an animal, but many also contain toxic ingredients like arsenic and other heavy metals.